andrew/ultimate-awesome/README.md

 - [awesome-audit-algorithms](https://github.com/erwanlemerrer/awesome-audit-algorithms) - A curated list of algorithms and papers for auditing black-box algorithms.
 - [awesome-llm-patient-simulators](https://github.com/freedomintelligence/awesome-llm-patient-simulators) - A Paper collection for LLM based Patient Simulators.
 - [awesome-audioqr](https://github.com/ganny26/awesome-audioqr) - A curated list of Audio QR / NSDT libraries.
-- [awesome-opensees](https://github.com/Hanlin-Dong/awesome-opensees) - A curated list of OpenSees resources.
 - [awesome-depin](https://github.com/iotexproject/awesome-depin) - A curated list of all DePIN research, projects and resources.
-- [Awesome-Crystal-GNNs](https://github.com/kdmsit/Awesome-Crystal-GNNs) - This repository contains a collection of resources and papers on GNN Models on Crystal Solid State Materials.
 - [awesome-ionic](https://github.com/lanceli/awesome-ionic) - A collection of awesome Ionic resources and shiny things.
 - [awesome-affiliates](https://github.com/lbalceda/awesome-affiliates) - A curated list of awesome affiliate programs.
 - [awesome-svelte-kit](https://github.com/one-aalam/awesome-svelte-kit) - Curated resources on building sites with SvelteKit - A server-less-first answer to "the Next.js experience" by the Svelte community.
 - [awesome-mobile-graphics](https://github.com/shihchinw/awesome-mobile-graphics) - A curated list of various learning resources for computer graphics on mobile devices.
 - [awesome-open-source-by-country-or-region](https://github.com/slowernews/awesome-open-source-by-country-or-region) - Lists of open source projects mainly made by devs of a country or region. .
+- [awesome-repository](https://github.com/tommymerlin/awesome-repository) - A collection of useful GitHub repositories.
+GitHub项目精选。.
 - [Awesome-Large-Search-Models](https://github.com/zonenoname/Awesome-Large-Search-Models) - Awesome-Large-Search-Models is a collection of papers and resources (Methods, Datasets and other resources) about awesome agentic search (Large search models).
 - [awesome-bayesian-statistics](https://github.com/aayushmalik/awesome-bayesian-statistics) - A repository for collating all the resources such as articles, blogs, papers, and books related to Bayesian Statistics.
 - [awesome-spicedb](https://github.com/authzed/awesome-spicedb) - An awesome list for the SpiceDB ecosystem 😎.